Were you or someone you love injured in an accident in Piedmont, California?

-Injured in an accident in Piedmont, California?
-Call GJEL Accident Attorneys today for a free case review.
+If so, call GJEL Accident Attorneys today for a free case review.
 Attorney Andy Gillin is a Piedmont resident and has recovered over $950 Million Dollars for his clients.
+Since 1972 they have maintained a 99% success rate for victims injured in accidents across Northern California.

 Believe it or not, the tall, debonair gentleman on the cover of this summers San Francisco Best Lawyers magazine is the same 65-year- old grandfather of eight who you’re likely to see stomping around Piedmont with The Grateful Dead and Janis Joplin streaming out of his headphones.